gplepage/lsqfit/doc/source/overview.rst

    [  0.9999   1.0001   0.0  ]
    [  0.0      0.0      1e-20]]

-:class:`lsqfit.nonlinear_fit` uses a default value for ``svdcut`` of 1e-15, and applies *SVD* cuts to the covariance matrices from both the fit data and the prior.
-This default can be overridden as shown above, but for many problems it is a good choice.
+:class:`lsqfit.nonlinear_fit` uses a default value for ``svdcut`` of 1e-15.
+This default is overridden as shown above, but for many problems it is a good choice.
 Roundoff errors become more accute, however, when there are strong positive correlations between different parts of the fit data or prior.
 Then much larger ``svdcut``\s may be needed.

+Note that taking ``svdcut=-1e-15``, with a minus sign, causes the problematic modes to be dropped.
+This is a more conventional implementation of *SVD* cuts, but here it results in much less precision than using ``svdcut=1e-15`` (giving, for example, 1.993(69) for ``E1/E0``, which is almost three times less precise).
+Dropping modes is equivalent to setting the corresponding variances to infinity, which is (obviously) much more conservative and less realistic than setting them equal to the *SVD*\-cutoff variance.

 The method :func:`lsqfit.nonlinear_fit.check_roundoff` can be used to check for roundoff errors by adding the line ``fit.check_roundoff()`` after the